 Twitter – 300 million users

 Instagram – 1 billion users

-Remember that Twitter is a short attention media, in other words, you tweet a tweet, and an hour later it is buried under a myriad of tweets.
-Remember, online players are most active in the evening, so think about scheduling your tweets and facebook posts, use software to auto-post when you are not in the office, simply posting social media 9 to 5 is not good practice.
+Remember, that twitter is a short attention media, in other words, you tweet a tweet, and an hour later it is buried under a myriad of other tweets.
+Also, it is a fact that online players are most active in the evening, So, think about scheduling your tweets and facebook posts, use software to auto-post when you are not in the office.
+It is clear that simply posting social media 9 to 5 is not good practice.
 Also, ensure that your staff is cross-selling (casino, slots, sportsbook) and not just concentrating on poker.

 Use Twitter, Facebook and other social media apps to drive views to your site content or to a poker blog or news item that your brand is featured or advertised in.
 Use a graphic, picture or statement that will grab a poker players’ attention.
-If you write articles, try not to come across as authoritative but knowledgeable, think like a poker player when designing your social media campaigns.
+So, if you write articles, try and come across as knowledgeable, instead of authoritative.
+Maybe think like a poker player when designing your social media campaigns.

 As your business grows, the need for strong social media marketing will grow, you will require a full-time Social Media Manager.

 It is very easy to spend money on adverts and media placements.
 However, if you are on a tight budget, you should think carefully as to where your money could be better spent.
 Part of your marketing will be affiliate marketing (see below), this is a difficult area unless you have experience, affiliates will not simply come flooding to you, just like players, they need to be able to find you.
 For example; an advertisement on a poker news site will get you some player registrations.
 For the same amount of money, you could advertise in a B2B industry specific magazine that will be read by most serious affiliates.
 Let affiliates will know that you are open for business, and they will bring you many registrations between them, you will pay for this, of course.